Skip to product information

 Habitat: It's native habitats are dry, lean grasslands and heaths, dry meadows and prairies, moist but rocky mountain slopes, open woods, lime-y cliffs, and even beaches

 More: Great for rock gardens and dry, semi-shade.
 Can also grow in crevices and retaining walls.
 Seems delicate but can hold its own.
 I think best planted en masse in the front of a border or in a clump of 5-7 in a rock or gravel garden situation.
 Blooms at intervals for many weeks; will self sow if happy.
+Has been used medicinally.

 Photo credits: Jelitto Staudensamen GmbH; Frank Meuschke of Shelterwood Gardens; Wikimedia Commons